Anti-symplectic involution and Floer cohomology: Applications

 \begin{proof}[Proof of Theorem \ref{Theorem34.20}] We consider the map (\ref{38.16}) for the case $m=0$.
 It is an automorphism of order $2$.
-We first take its quotient by Lemma \ref{lem:quot} (Lemma A1.49 \cite{fooobook}) in the sense of Kuranishi structure, and take a perturbed multi-section of the quotient space, which is transverse to zero section.
+We first take its quotient by Lemma \ref{lem:quot} (Lemma A1.49 \cite{fooobook2}) in the sense of Kuranishi structure, and take a perturbed multi-section of the quotient space, which is transverse to zero section.
 After that we lift the perturbed multi-section.
+Then we can obtain a system of multi-sections $\mathfrak s$ on the moduli space $\CM^{{\text{\rm {main}}}}_{k+1}(J;\beta ;P_1,\dots,P_k)$ which is preserved by (\ref{38.16}).
+Then Definition \ref{def:mk} yields the operators $\{\mathfrak m_{k,\beta}\}_{k,\beta}$ which satisfy the filtered $A_{n,K}$ relations \eqref{AnKformula} together with \eqref{34.21}.
+The sign in \eqref{34.21} follows from Theorem \ref{Lemma38.17}.
+To complete the proof we need to promote the filtered $A_{n,K}$ structure to a filtered $A_{\infty}$ structure keeping the symmetry \eqref{34.21}.
+This follows from an involution invariant version (see Theorem \ref{invariantext(n,K)}) of Theorem \ref{ext(n,K)} (=Theorem 7.2.72 \cite{fooobook2}).
+Although the proof of the invariant version is a straightforward modification of that of Theorem 7.2.72 \cite{fooobook2}, we give the outline of the argument in Appendix, Subsection \ref{subsec:promotion}, for readers' convenience. \end{proof}

-Then we can obtain a system of multi-sections $\frak s$ on the moduli space $\CM^{{\text{\rm {main}}}}_{k+1}(J;\beta ;P_1,\dots,P_k)$ which is preserved by (\ref{38.16}).
-Then Theorem \ref{Theorem34.20} is an immediate consequence of the definition of the operator $\frak m_k$ and Theorem \ref{Lemma38.17}.
-(We note that there may be a fixed point of (\ref{38.16}).
-But this does not cause any problem as far as we work with {\it multi}-sections and study virtual fundamental chain over $\Q$.) \end{proof}
+\begin{rem} In general, it is not possible to perturb a section of the obstruction bundle transversal to the zero section by a single-valued perturbation.
+Using multi-valued perturbation, we can take the perturbation, which is transversal to the zero section and invariant under the action of stabilizer as well as other finite group action coming from the symmetry of the problem.
+In our case, there may be a fixed point of (\ref{38.16}).
+But this does not cause any problem as far as we work with {\it multi}-sections and study virtual fundamental chain over $\Q$ as in the proof of Theorem \ref{Theorem34.20}. \end{rem}

 \begin{proof}[Proof of Corollary \ref{Corollary34.22}] For $w : (D^2,\partial D^2) \to (M,L)=(M, \text{\rm Fix}~\tau)$ we define its double $v : S^2 \to M$ by